PaulTowne/Conway-s-Game-of-Life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 Controls:
-- Left Click: Selects or deselects cells.
+- Left Click: Selects or de-selects cells.
 - WASD keys: allows user to pan around environment
 - Scroll Wheel: allows user to zoom in and out.
 - Spacebar: starts or pauses the game